 If you search Ben Shapiro, Joe Rogan, Prager University or Tim Pool’s respective YouTube channels you will not find anything about the petrodollar.
 The CNN website brings up three results with articles that have only brief, fleeting mentions of the arrangement and the Heritage Foundation’s website returns nothing.
 Many of the best books on this topic are either expensive and hard to find, have limited print runs or are discontinued altogether.
 This is all by design.
-The mechanics of the petrodollar system and the broader role it plays in geopolitics and international affairs is not something our elites want us talking about.
-Its origins, effects, and the enormous privileges it grants the United States has led some commentators to label the petrodollar system as the most brilliant economic and geopolitical strategy devised in recent history.
-It is arguably the most critical facet of U.S. power and it has been instrumental in dictating U.S. foreign policy in the Middle East since the 1970s.
+The mechanics of the petrodollar system and the broader role it plays in geopolitics and international affairs is not something our elites want us to talk about.
+Its origins, effects, and enormous privileges it grants the United States have led some commentators to label the petrodollar system as the most brilliant economic and geopolitical strategy devised in recent history.
+It is arguably the most important facet of U.S. power and it has been instrumental in dictating U.S. foreign policy in the Middle East since the 1970s.

-A word of caution, it is essential to recognise that the petrodollar and the dollar as the world’s reserve currency are very much two sides of the same coin, as one enables the other.
+A word of caution, it is important to recognise that the petrodollar and the dollar as the world’s reserve currency are very much two sides of the same coin, as one enables the other.
 The dollar is the world’s reserve currency, in large part anyway, because of the petrodollar and the petrodollar wouldn’t be what it is without the dollar’s position as the world’s reserve currency.
-I don’t want to get preoccupied with semantics but the reader should allow for considerable overlap in this regard.
+I don’t want to get preoccupied with semantics, but the reader should allow for considerable overlap in this regard.
 I will be submitting separate articles on the broader role and significance of the U.S. dollar as the global reserve currency at a later date.

-The removal of the international gold standard in 1971, by then-president Richard Nixon, caused a decline in the demand for the U.S. dollar worldwide.
+The removal of the international gold standard in 1971, by President Richard Nixon, caused a decline in the demand for the U.S. dollar worldwide.
 Maintaining this “artificial dollar demand” was vital if the United States were to continue heavy spending both abroad and at home.
 So in 1973, Nixon and the Secretary of State, Henry Kissinger, asked King Faisal of Saudi Arabia to accept only U.S. dollars as payment for oil as well as their personal assurances that there would never be another oil embargo again.
-In return, the U.S. would provide military support for Saudi oil fields and for the house of Saud generally (effectively guaranteeing their rule over the kingdom).
+In return, the U.S. would provide military support for Saudi oil fields and the house of Saud generally (effectively guaranteeing their rule over the kingdom).
 Washington also agreed to sell weapons and other military-grade hardware to the Saudis.

 By 1975 every OPEC member agreed to sell their oil exclusively in U.S. dollars.
-So in order for oil-importing nations to fund oil purchases, they first need to acquire dollars.
-This is highly significant because it meant that, from its inception, the nature of the petrodollar agreement had demand for the U.S. dollar built into the system, the same system we have today.
+So for oil-importing nations to fund oil purchases they first need to acquire dollars.
+This is highly significant because it meant that, from in its inception, the nature of the petrodollar agreement had demand for the U.S. dollar built into the system, the same system we have today.
 There was no Congressional oversight or approval of the deal.
 The terms of the agreement also stated that Saudi Arabia and the other OPEC nations pledged to recycle excess dollars from oil exports by buying up U.S. debt securities and treasury bonds.
 This came to be known as “petrodollar recycling” and it is highly significant because it means that the United States receives a nominal sum of dollars on every oil transaction that takes place, thus creating a parallel revenue stream that runs alongside oil purchases.

 The deal also stated that if other oil-producing countries threatened an embargo, Saudi Arabia would fill the shortage by increasing oil production or by drawing from its huge oil reserves.
 Under the agreement, oil prices were allowed to fluctuate but only to levels deemed suitable by Washington and in the best interests of the United States and its allies.